Manchaca, Texas: Climate

+Demographics

+Manchaca first appeared as a census designated place in the 2010 U.S. census.

+2020 census

 Education

 Manchaca is within the Austin Independent School District.
 Residents are zoned to Menchaca Elementary School in the Manchaca community, Paredes Middle School in Austin, and Akins High School in Austin.

-Menchaca Elementary School was built in 1977.
+Menchaca Elementary School was built in 1977 at the intersection of Manchaca Road and FM 1626.
+In 2020 the existing school was demolished and the school was replaced by its newest iteration, located further west on the same property.
 Paredes Middle School opened in January 2000.
 Akins High School opened in August 2000.

 Transportation

 The main roads through Manchaca are: